ufs-community/ufs-mrweather-app/docs/UsersGuide/source/inputs_outputs.rst

   - Surface variables and atmosphere state ``gfsanl_4_YYYYMMDD_HH00_000.grb2``

-  If the user is initializing from 1.0-degree GRIB2 format data, which on NOMADS uses the gfs_3_YYYYMMDD_00HH_000.grb2 naming convention, the user needs to change variable ``grib2_file_input_grid`` in the chgres_cube namelist.
+  If the user is initializing from 1.0-degree :term:`GRIB2` format data, which on NCEI website uses the gfs_3_YYYYMMDD_00HH_000.grb2 naming convention, the user needs to change variable ``grib2_file_input_grid`` in the chgres_cube namelist.
   This is done by editing file ``user_nl_ufsatm``, which resides in the ``$CASEROOT`` directory as follows.
 The example below is for the Dorian case initialized on